Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/buttons/menus.rst

    The Transform Orientations pop-up menu.

+Pop-up menus are overlays.
 Like Select Menus, pop-up menus also include down arrow on the right side of menu button.
-However, pop-up menus allow more content to be shown, such as title, list options, buttons, sliders etc. Pop-up menus allow grouping of controls into a menu, which is automatically hidden when mouse pointer leaves menu boundaries (including a margin).
+However, pop-up menus allow more content to be shown, such as title, list options, buttons, sliders, etc.
+Pop-up menus group controls into a menu, which is automatically hidden when mouse pointer leaves menu boundaries (including a margin).
-Pop-up menus are ideal for controls and operations that the user does not need very often.

 If pop-up menu content is too large to fit on the screen, small menu scrolling indicator triangle appears on bottom or top of menu.